JONATHAN R. MATIAS

 Manager, Concept Design Team

-William Fusin Jr. is an architect, a history enthusiast and a visual artist.
-He received his degree in architecture from the University of San Agustin in 2009 and his license in 2012.
-William’s staff in his architectural firm provides the design features of the diorama from top to bottom.
+William Fusin Jr. is an Architect, a history enthusiast and a visual artist.
+He received his degree in Architecture at the University of San Agustin in 2009 and his license in 2012.
+William’s staff in his architectural firm provided all the design features of the diorama.

-Asked about his thoughts on the project: “The Battle of Mactan” is a huge challenge.
+When asked about his thoughts on the project, he said, “The Battle of Mactan” is a huge challenge.
 It is simply exciting.
-Precision and patience are needed to render this event in as close to historical reality as possible.
-Our team must ensure that our depiction is historically correct, from the characters, the terrain of the actual battle site, their vessels, the tools that they used and the movement of the people.
-This Project brings back memories of my childhood days when during rainy days, we would gather lumps of mud from the nearby paddies and mold it into different shapes and figures.”
+Precision and patience are needed to render this event as close to historical reality as possible.
+Our team must ensure that our depiction is historically correct, from the characters, the terrain of the actual battle site, their vessels, to the tools that they used and the movement of the people.
+This Project brings back memories of my childhood days when during rainy days, we would gather lumps of mud from the nearby paddies and mould it into different shapes and figures.”